vaishnn/PacMan/markdown/PORTFOLIO.md

 # About the Developer

-This project, codenamed "PacMan," serves as a comprehensive demonstration of my software engineering capabilities.
+This project, codenamed "P4cMan," serves as a comprehensive demonstration of my software engineering capabilities.
 While the name is playful, the application itself is a sophisticated Python environment and package manager, showcasing a deep understanding of application architecture, user interface design, and system-level tooling.

 This is not just a simple script; it is a well-structured, feature-rich desktop application that reflects a commitment to quality, scalability, and user experience.